-Before looking at the filters, let’s take a close look at the hotel listing, which contain a lot of information.
-There are some irrelevant things in my opinion, so I put 6 orange numbers for the 6 important things to look at.
+Before looking at the filters, let’s take a closer look at the hotel listings, which contain a lot of information.
+There are some irrelevant things in my opinion, so I added 6 orange numbers for the 6 important things to look at.

 - the name of the hotel, obviously

-2. the name of the town or district, and the map to locate it
+- the name of the town or district, and the map to locate the hotel

 The All-Important Filters

-Now, let’s filter a little.
+Now, let’s use the filters.
 You need to understand that the default order is never useful.
-These are their recommendations, don’t trust them, only trust yourself: tell them your important criteria.
+These are their recommendations, don’t trust them, only trust yourself: tell them which criteria are important to you.
 The main filter options are on the left.

 First, be sure to indicate the correct number of people on the left.
-For a hotel room, it doesn’t really matter if you’re one or two, but for a hostel, it changes everything.
+For a hotel room, it doesn’t really matter if you write one or two, but for a hostel, it changes everything.

 Now the filters.
-What a shame, the most important ones are at the bottom of the page, the layout could be improved in that area, but this is how it is.
+It’s a bit of a shame, the most important ones are at the bottom of the page, the layout could be improved in that area, but this is how it is.
 So here are the most important ones to look at.

-Then, there’s a mostly useless section, and next if your dates are fixed, check to see only the options available for your dates.
-Finally, a very important section: to filter property types, i.e. exclude dormitories and hostels if you want to do so.
+Then, there’s a mostly useless section, and next if your dates are set in stone, check to see only the options available for your dates.
+Finally, a very important section: to filter property types, i.e. exclude hostels or guest houses if you want to do so.

 Finally, here is the most useful section, the one where you choose the type of accommodation desired.
-There are villas, regular hotels, hostels, guest houses and B&Bs that are often hostels, etc. Finally, the type of bed, practical if you really want a specific kind.
+There are villas, regular hotels, hostels, guest houses and B&Bs that are often hostels, etc. Finally, the type of bed, useful if you really want a specific size.

 Then you still have additional filters that I personally never use, except maybe the airport shuttle one when I look for an airport hotel abroad.

 And finally, the other useful section, sorting by specific city or neighborhood.
-Practical if you want a specific location.
+Useful if you want a specific location.

-Now you’re ready to save on accommodation and find lots of options with this tool!
+Now you’re ready to save on accommodations and find lots of options with this tool!